john-cd/rust_howto/bk/src/index.md

 Recipes are designed to give you instant access to working code, along with a full explanation of what it is doing, and to guide you to further information.
 All recipes are self-contained programs, so that they may be copied directly into your own projects for experimentation.
 To do so, follow the instructions below.

-Consider this example for "generate random numbers within a range":
+Consider the following example for "generate random numbers within a range":

 [![rand][c-rand-badge]][c-rand]{{hi:rand}} [![cat-algorithms][cat-algorithms-badge]][cat-algorithms]{{hi:Algorithms}}